jgyates/genmon/README.md

-        - Critical or Warning messages from the generator Web based application for viewing status of the generator Command Line application (all the functionality of email plus set generator time) Ability to set exercise time and set generator time (email and command line only)
+        - Critical or Warning messages from the generator Web based application for viewing status of the generator Command Line application (all the functionality of email plus set generator time)
+    - Ability to set exercise time (via web, command line and email)
+    - Ability to set generator time (email and command line only)
+    - Ability to start, stop, exercise and start / active the transfer switch (i.e. power your house off the generator).
+This feature is command line only.

 ## Testing
 This software was written by one person with access to one generator.
 The model used for testing and development is a liquid cooled model.
 The software was written with every intention of working on liquid and air-cooled models with the Evolution or Nexus controller however the author has not tested all scenarios.